JWL16038/Personal-hygiene-app---DTS-Scholarship-2020/README.md

 # Personal hygiene app

 ## About
-This was an app made using Corona SDK (now Solar2D) that I made for my 2020 NCEA technology scholarship project.
-The purpose of this app was to teach people good hygiene practices during the COVID-19 pandemic by showing them interactive step by step tutorials and videos.
+This was an app made using Corona SDK (now Solar2D) that I developed for my 2020 NCEA technology scholarship project.
+The purpose of this app is to teach people good hygiene practices during the COVID-19 pandemic by showing them interactive step by step tutorials and videos.
 Some features include interactive tutorials on washing hands, wearing a face mask and practicing coughing etiquette.

 ## Outcomes
 From this project, I learnt the basics on how to make a simple phone app with a specific purpose and the basics of mobile UI design.
-I also learnt the basics of applying the SCRUM methodology to this project.
+I applied the SCRUM methodology to manage the development process for this project.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/60588144/188053089-faeff3cb-b8ec-43e9-9fdb-8531466394e0.png)